Amoclav Suspension

 Co-amoxiclav (Amoclav) 156.25 mg/5 mL powder for oral suspension: Each 5 mL (1 teaspoonful) contains: Amoxicillin (as trihydrate) 125 mg, Clavulanic acid (potassium salt) 31.25 mg.

-Co-amoxiclav (Amoclav) 228.5 mg/5 mL suspension: After reconstitution, each 5 mL (1 teaspoonful) suspension contains: Amoxicillin (as trihydrate) 200 mg; Clavulanic acid (as potassium clavulanate) 28.5 mg.
+Co-amoxiclav (Amoclav) 228.5 mg/5 mL powder for suspension: After reconstitution, each 5 mL (1 teaspoonful) suspension contains: Amoxicillin (as trihydrate) 200 mg; Clavulanic acid (as potassium clavulanate) 28.5 mg.

 Co-amoxiclav (Amoclav) 312.5 mg/5 mL powder for oral suspension: Each 5 mL (1 teaspoonful) contains: Amoxicillin (as trihydrate) 250 mg, Clavulanic acid (potassium salt) 62.5 mg.

-Co-amoxiclav (Amoclav) 457 mg/5 mL suspension: After reconstitution, each 5 mL (1 teaspoonful) suspension contains: Amoxicillin (as trihydrate) 400 mg; Clavulanic acid (as potassium clavulanate) 57 mg.
+Co-amoxiclav (Amoclav) 457 mg/5 mL powder for suspension: After reconstitution, each 5 mL (1 teaspoonful) suspension contains: Amoxicillin (as trihydrate) 400 mg; Clavulanic acid (as potassium clavulanate) 57 mg.

 Action